graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 may skip unmatched properties).
 If no matching is found for some of the properties, then an exception will be thrown during schema initialization.

-You have three options to fix this.
+You have multiple options to fix this.

 1. Add all necessary type mappings with `ISchema.RegisterTypeMapping` method.
 2. Or pass the unwanted properties into the `excludedProperties` parameter of the constructor if you create a type via `new` operator.